Hong Kong court begins hearing final arguments in Jimmy Lai's national security trial

-HONG KONG — (AP) — A Hong Kong court began hearing final arguments Monday in the landmark national security trial of former pro-democracy newspaper founder Jimmy Lai, who could be sentenced to up to life in prison if he is convicted.
+HONG KONG — (AP) — A Hong Kong court heard final arguments Monday in the landmark national security trial of former pro-democracy newspaper founder Jimmy Lai, who could be sentenced to up to life in prison if he is convicted.

 Lai, 77, was arrested in 2020 under a national security law imposed by Beijing following anti-government protests in 2019.
 He is being tried on charges of colluding with foreign forces to endanger national security and conspiring with others to issue seditious publications.

-Lai founded Apple Daily, one of the local media outlets that was most critical against Hong Kong's government.
-His high-profile case — which has already stretched nearly 150 days, far beyond the original estimate of 80 days — is widely seen as a trial of press freedom and a test for judicial independence in the Asian financial hub.
+Lai founded Apple Daily, one of the local media outlets that was most critical of Hong Kong's government.
+His high-profile case that has stretched nearly 150 days, almost double the original estimate, is widely seen as a trial of press freedom and a test for judicial independence in the Asian financial hub.

 But Lai said he would not have encouraged foreign sanctions after the national security law was enacted on June 30, 2020.

-The closing arguments have been delayed twice, first due to weather then to concerns over Lai's health.
+Closing arguments have been delayed twice, first due to the weather then to concerns over Lai's health.
 On Friday, his lawyer, Robert Pang, said Lai had experienced heart palpitations while in prison.
 The judges wanted him to secure a heart monitor and medication first.

 After Friday’s hearing, the Hong Kong government alleged foreign media outlets had attempted to mislead the public about Lai's medical care.
 It said a medical examination of Lai found no abnormalities and that the medical care he received in custody was adequate.